A selection of fun lesson plans on festivals, including Valentine’s Day, Halloween and Christmas, that practise web-based skills.

 Who was St Patrick?
 Find the answer in this webquest, and learn about how 17th March is celebrated around the world.

 La Tomatina is one of the world’s most unusual celebrations.
 In this webquest, you will find out more about this unique festival.

 In this webquest, students will investigate Independence Day in the United States and learn about independence days in some other countries.

 Learn all about the summer solstice and how it is celebrated throughout the world in our seasonal-themed webquest.

 On 23rd April is St George’s Day.
 But who was Saint George, how is he celebrated and did he really kill a dragon?
 Find out the answers in this webquest.

 Water is amazing stuff - nothing on Earth can live without it.
 Find out more about water’s properties and why it’s so important in our watery webquest, which celebrates World Water Day (22nd March).

-In this webquest students will find out when and how Ramadan is celebrated, learn about fasting and watch a video of one girl talking about Eid.
+In this webquest students will find out when and how Ramadan is celebrated, learn about fasting and watch a video of a Muslim teacher talking about Eid.